 If you plan to give master classes, guitar clinics, or workshops, and want to sell tickets, you can do that as well through the event listing!

 Build an easy to update, professional guitar teacher website with all these features and more!
-Try Bandzoogle free now!
+Try Bandzoogle now!

 With the built-in Store feature, you can sell guitar picks, lesson books, practice MP3s, and CDs to your students directly, or even accept payment for lessons on this page.